openoms/bitcoin-tutorials/nginx/README.md

 ## Add a custom subdomain

-In this example configuration a redirect is added to a custom service on the LAN (or VPN):
+In this example configuration a redirect is added to a custom service on the LAN (or VPN).
 To download, check and run:
 ```
 wget -O custom_website_subdomain.sh https://raw.githubusercontent.com/openoms/bitcoin-tutorials/master/nginx/custom_website_subdomain.sh